seraogianluca/GIAR/docs/IndexesStudy.md

 ## 2. Index Game Name
 In this section we study the index on the `name` field of the games collection.
-The queries executed for the complete name or for only a part of the name :
+The queries executed for the complete name or for only a part of the name are:
 ````
 giar.games.find({"name": "Just Dance 3"})
 giar.games.find({"name": {$regex: '^J' , $options: "i" }})